 Ongoing consultation with stakeholders identified the needs this grant is responsive to.
-Specifically, school leaders, parents and students recognize the need to provide professional development to to that is responsive to individual teacher needs while at the same time addresses needs identified through data indicative of student needs related to closing the achievement gap and social-emotional learning.

-Title IV is designated primarily for professional development in the areas of social emotional learning, growth mindsets, identity and (digital) citizenship.
+Specifically, school leaders, parents and students recognize the need to provide professional development to tethat is responsive to individual teacher needs while at the same time addresses needs identified through data indicative of student needs related to closing the achievement gap and social-emotionallearning.
+Title IV is designated primarily for professional development in the areas of social-emotionallearning.
+Title IV is designated primarily for professional development in the areas of social-emotional learning, growth mindests, identity and (digital) citizenship.